anthobarbarich/paradisecity/content/practical.md

       The Security team is also available on and around the festival.
     question: HOW ABOUT SECURITY AND FIRST AID ON AND AROUND THE FESTIVAL PREMISES?
+  - answer: Yes and we distribute them for free.
+Take care of your ears!
+    question: ARE THERE EARPLUGS ON SITE?
+  - answer: 'Of course, if it’s legal medication.'
+    question: CAN I BRING MY MEDICATION?
+  - answer: >-
+      Nope!
+Paradise City Festival holds a zero-tolerance drug policy on site.
+      Same for your own alcohol: bars will be plentiful on site and at the camping.
+    question: 'SO, NO OTHER MEDICATIONS?'
+  - answer: >-
+      No, drugs are not allowed on the festival ground.
+Police will do searches at the entrance.
+    question: OK SO NO DRUGS ALLOWED?
 camping:
   - answer: >-
       We provide a campsite next to the festival grounds on the domain of